klesh/vial-qmk/keyboards/pskeeb4_ks27_hotswap/README.md

-# pskeeb3 cherry hotswap
+# pskeeb4 cherry hotswap

-The Portable Split Keeb is a 36 key diodeless split keyboard, designed with simplicity and portability in mind, aiming to provide a more ergonomic (stronger column stagger) corne-like layout with a simple, yet powerful, easy to assemble and cheap design..
+The Portable Split Keeb is a 36 key split keyboard, designed with simplicity and portability in mind, aiming to provide a more ergonomic (stronger column stagger) corne-like layout with a simple, yet powerful, easy to assemble and cheap design..
 It is inspired by the following projects:

  - [corne](https://github.com/foostan/crkbd)
  - [cantor](https://github.com/diepala/cantor)